JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 had to cook my dinner again!
 Moral: You have put up with Miss Rachel in London; don’t put up with her in Yorkshire.
 Come back to the house!”

 Quite unanswerable!
-I could only assure my good friend that even HIS powers of persuasion were, in this case, thrown away on me.
+I could only assure my good friend that even _His_ powers of persuasion were, in this case, thrown away on me.

 “It’s a lovely evening,” I said.
 “I shall walk to Frizinghall, and stay